 If your loved one needs home help it may be the case that they could benefit from extended night care.
-Having a carer on hand throughout the night can provide them with the peace of mind to get a good night’s sleep or know that support is on hand if needed.
-It can also provide the necessary personal and specialist care they may need throughout the night.
+Having a carer on hand throughout the night can provide both them and you with the peace of mind needed to get a good night’s sleep, knowing that support is there if needed.

-Knowing that your loved one is safe and cared for during the night can provide much needed peace of mind, especially if you don’t live nearby.
-Night care can also provide necessary support with toileting, medication, and mobility assistance - useful if your loved one has a disability or suffers from dementia and is at risk of falling or injuring themselves during the night.
+Night care can provide necessary support with toileting, medication, and mobility assistance - useful if your loved one has a disability or suffers from dementia and is at risk of falling or injuring themselves during the night.

 During a sleeping night, the carer will sleep in your or your loved one’s home to ensure safety and security.
 The carer will typically be able to get a reasonable night’s sleep, but is available to help if needed.
 This option is recommended if ongoing support is not required through the night, but you or your loved one feel uncomfortable when left alone throughout the night.
 Having a carer on hand can improve quality of sleep by alleviating anxieties and providing intermittent support.

 During a working night, the carer will be on duty in your home to provide any necessary support throughout the night.
 A night carer can help with bathroom visits, personal care, monitoring, and any other needs which may arise.
 This may be the preferred option for those who wake several times a night and need support.
 Assistance may be needed as you wake up disorientated, or wake due to pain caused by a medical condition.
 Support may also be needed if you or your loved one wake at regular intervals throughout the night to change position due to injury or to take medication.